 Joe Navarro is a former FBI counterintelligence officer and a recognized expert on nonverbal behaviour.
-In this book, he teaches readers on how we can “speed-read” people.
+In this book, he teaches readers how we can “speed-read” people.
 He shows us how to decode sentiments, avoid hidden pitfalls and spot deceptive behaviour.

 Joe Navarro highlights some key features that the human mind is conditioned to express in specific situations.
-For example, he shares some bodily behaviours that one might engage in when one feels threatened, uncomfortable, stressed, nervous, etc. He also guides his readers through some of his cases as an example for how these non-verbal cues can be useful.
+For example, he shares some bodily behaviours that one might engage in when one feels threatened, uncomfortable, stressed, nervous, etc. He also guides his readers through some of his cases as an example of how these non-verbal cues can be useful.

 You'll also learn how your body language can influence what your boss, family, friends, and strangers think of you.